Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 \pager OFF
 ```

-Execute SQL statement to create a user `DEVCHALLENGER` (with a password `Up2TheChallenge!Iam` in the example below).
+Execute SQL statements to create a user `DEVCHALLENGER` (with a password `Up2TheChallenge!Iam` in the example below).

 ```SQL
 CREATE USER DevChallenger